-2. Drain lines must be trapped with a J-Trap or field supplied loop.
+- 2. Drain lines must be trapped with a J-Trap or field supplied loop.
 Traps may be positioned inside or outside the cabinet.
-All drain lines must be routed externally from the cabinet.
+All drain lines must be routed externally from the cabinet. - 3.
+Tubing needs to be cut to length and attached during unit installation.